junxit/us-congress-bills-111/metadata.md

 - 2009-03-17 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S3318)
 - 2009-03-17 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S3318)
 - 2009-03-17 — Referred to the House Committee on Small Business.
+- 2009-03-18 — Message on Senate action sent to the House.